Jmeyer1292/tool_point_calibration/README.md

   By default base frame is `base_frame`, tool0_frame is `tool0`, and num_samples is `4`.
 I recommend you use at least 4 samples.

   5. Jog the robot so that the tool you wish to calibrate is touching a known point in the world, such as the tip of a nail or the corner of a work-piece.
-When your happy, press enter in the console window from which you ran the tcp calibration routine.
+When your're happy, press enter in the console window from which you ran the tcp calibration routine.
 You should see a 4x4 matrix print out.

   6. Repeat step 5 at least three more times.
 Each time approach the fixed point in the world from a different orientation.
 If you wish to abort early, control-C the node.